codrops/ElasticProgress/README.md

 # Elastic Progress
 Creates a button that turns into a progress bar with a elastic effect.
 Based on a [Dribbble shot](https://dribbble.com/shots/1887815-Download) by [xjw](https://dribbble.com/xjw).
+By Lucas Bebber.

 [Article on Codrops](http://tympanus.net/codrops/?p=25030)